Venyhunt/QA-AI-Agent-Workflow/README.md

-SRD → QA Test Case Automation (n8n + OpenAI)
+SRS → QA Test Case Automation (n8n + OpenAI)

  Overview
 This project automates the generation of structured QA test cases from a Software Requirements Document (SRD/SRS) using n8n and OpenAI.

 Instead of manually writing test cases, the workflow:
-1. Reads an SRs (PDF)
+1. Reads an SRS (PDF)
 2. Extracts requirement content
-3. Uses OpenAI to generate structured test cases
+3. Uses Openrouter and OpenAI to generate structured test cases
 4. Parses and validates JSON output
 5. Exports formatted test cases to Excel (.xlsx)